MSALab-PKU/MSALab-PKU.github.io/content/publication/SFSegNets-2020/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "In *Computer Vision–ECCV 2020: 16th European Conference, Glasgow, UK, August 23–28, 2020, Proceedings, Part I 16*"
+publication: "*Computer Vision–ECCV 2020: 16th European Conference, Glasgow, UK, August 23–28, 2020, Proceedings, Part I 16*"
 publication_short: "*ECCV, 2020*"

 abstract: "In this paper, we focus on designing effective method for fast and accurate scene parsing.
 A common practice to improve the performance is to attain high resolution feature maps with strong semantic representation.
 Two strategies are widely used—atrous convolutions and feature pyramid fusion, are either computation intensive or ineffective.
 Inspired by the Optical Flow for motion alignment between adjacent video frames, we propose a Flow Alignment Module (FAM) to learn Semantic Flow between feature maps of adjacent levels, and broadcast highlevel features to high resolution features effectively and efficiently.
 Furthermore, integrating our module to a common feature pyramid structure exhibits superior performance over other real-time methods even on lightweight backbone networks, such as ResNet-18.
 Extensive experiments are conducted on several challenging datasets, including Cityscapes, PASCAL Context, ADE20K and CamVid.
 Especially, our network is the first to achieve 80.4% mIoU on Cityscapes with a frame rate of 26 FPS.
 The code is available at https://github.com/lxtGH/SFSegNets."